joshbolduc/vscode-commitlint/README.md

 Whether to enable logging to the output panel.

+### `commitlint.preferBundledLibraries`

+Whether to prefer using commitlint libraries bundled with the extension over locally installed versions.

 ## Requirements

 To make the most out of this extension, you'll probably want to configure commitlint in your project and use VS Code as your git commit editor: